laurens-runnable/gigmatch/README.md

 Personal reference implementation of an event-driven microservice architecture.

-The example application is a job matching platform.
+The example application is a freelance job matching platform.

 ## Overview